dbt-msft/jaffle_shop_mssql/training.md

       * If you see "PS" next to your current directory on the command line, that means you're using powershell and we don't want to use that.
 The fix: open a new terminal again and you should now be using cmd.
    3. Since you already installed Anaconda, you should see `conda activate base` run automatically and (base) should be next to your current directory.
    4. Create a new, empty environment by running `conda create -n dbtenv python=3.7.9`.
 The name of your environment is `dbtenv` and we are using Python version 3.7.9.
-      * *do we want to include this or should we just have them install in the base environment?*
    5. Install packages
       1. Run `pip install dbt-sqlserver`
       2. Run `pip install azure-cli`